SmallMicroservices are small. They are implemented and operated by a small team.

 Decentralized ArchitectureAllow teams leverage in choosing their own platforms, tools and data models.
 Encourage teams to share what works.

-OwnershipMicroservices are products that are owned and operated by the build team.
-Microservices are evolved over time with no big upfront plan.
+OwnershipMicroservices are products that are owned and operated by the build team. evolved over time with no big upfront plan.

 Service CompositionMicroservices use microservices.